ViralTexts/gtr-clusters/clusters/18710526-sn87075000-SeventyThousandLetters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ade and sold in New York is immense,
+one manufacturer alone having supplied
+162,000 balls last year.
+Perhaps the
+United -States will bat to pieces half a
+million of balls this season.
+Bats from an
+important - business alone.
+They run
+through a dozen different varieties.
+It
+sounds somewhat preposterous to think
+of mills running all the year round, turn­
+ing out bats.
+As more bats are used tliaa
-fl, one can form some idea of the enorm­
+bJlfl, one can form some idea of the enorm­
 ous quantity of material consumed.
 Orders
 for all base-ball implements are just now
 at their night and the supply is barely up